Last Updated on

 I experienced that we all bloggers should keep learning instead of implementing what we have learned in the past.

-In the huge blogosphere, if someone wants to dominate, he/she should keep learning and be implementing simultaneously.
+In the huge blogosphere, if someone wants to dominate, he/she should keep learning and be implemented simultaneously.

 Simple, learn and implement.
 That’s the rule I found from my experience!